 If you’re on an antidepressant, check with your doctor before making any changes.

 Check out these additional supplements for depression.
-Click here: What is in Nootropics?.
+Click here: Best Natural Treatments for Depression.

 Turmeric, the Best Brain Food

-Antioxidant, Anti-Inflammatory, anti-depressant (loose term), potential preventive and treatment for Alzheimer’s… I’m in.
+Antioxidant, Anti-Inflammatory, anti-depressant, potential preventive and treatment for Alzheimer’s… I’m in.

 I have to say I’ve been taking turmeric on and off for the past few years.
 Consequently, I do notice a big difference when using it.
 My brain is more alert and I feel more clear-headed.
 Now I don’t go a day without Turmeric/Curcumin.